renovatebot/renovate/docs/usage/modules/manager.md

 #### Enabling experimental managers

 Most managers are enabled by default.
-For those that aren't - typically because they are considered experimental - you can opt-in to them like the following:
+For those that aren't, typically because they are considered experimental, you can opt-in to them like the following:

 ```json
 {